Duckiduc/omw-crm/DOCKER.md

 ### Initial Setup

 The database will be automatically initialized when the containers start.
-The application will create all necessary tables through its migration system.
+The application will create all necessary tables through its migration system and will create a default admin user.

+**Default Admin Credentials:**

+- Email: `admin@omwcrm.local`
+- Password: `password`
+- ⚠️ **Important**: Please change this password after first login!

+The default admin user is created automatically during the first migration.
+You can use these credentials to login and access the Admin Panel to manage system settings and users.

 ### Manual Database Operations